LC-Linkous/objective_function_suite/README.md

 ## Benchmark Functions
 ### Single-Input, Single-Objective Functions

-In usage, all single-dimension input and single-dimenson output functions were constrained from 0 to 1.
-These are articifial constraints and can be changed in the configs_F.py file.
+In usage, all single-dimension input and single-dimension output functions were constrained from 0 to 1.
+These are artificial constraints and can be changed in the configs_F.py file.

 #### Single Input Ackley Function